alaamehrem/printf/README.md

 to determine the format specifier
--If the character is not a % it prints using putchar -If the character is /0 the loop exites, adds a new line
+-If the character is not a % it prints using putchar -If the character is /0 the loop exites, adds a new line -Code run on compile but have issue at checker